paperswithcode/releasing-research-code/README.md

 python eval.py --model-file mymodel.pth --benchmark imagenet
 ```

-> 🧩Describe how to evaluate the trained models on benchmarks reported in the paper, give example commands.
+> 📋Describe how to evaluate the trained models on benchmarks reported in the paper, give example commands.

 ## Pre-trained models